 What possibly could be better than reading a deeply engrossing book by a great author?
-How about enjoying the author present his or her work and personal life stories in person in the company of other book-loving Minnesotans?
+How about enjoying the author presenting his or her work and personal life stories in person in the company of other book-loving Minnesotans?
 If this sounds too good to be true, let us introduce you to the PenPals series, which premiered in 1997 and is the longest-running author lecture series in the Twin Cities.
 PenPals features two presentations by each visiting author and boasts more than 850 loyal subscribers.

 Standard Heating and Air Conditioning is an enthusiastic supporter, with all PenPals series proceeds benefitting the Hennepin County Library system.
 We also proudly support Minnesota Public Radio, which hosts a similar program called “Speaking Volumes.”